Honky-tonk: Gruene Hall

+Dancing and cultural significance

+Dance has been the centerpiece of the honky-tonk culture for a long time.
+This genre has more upbeat suited for dancing, typically two-stepping and the jitterbug.

+Typically, in the Texas honky-tonks, there are a multitude of folk dances that are done in the halls.
+Those being the Texas Two-Step, the waltz, and the polka.
+A Texas historian, Christian Wallace says that "Everything that's important about Texas culture: barbecue, beer, two-steps, waltzes and polkas" (Wallace 2019).
+Wallace means that these dances foster social connection not just entertainment.

+In 1980, the film Urban Cowboy was released.
+This movie was set in a honkey-tonk, and began a nationwide spread of the country line dancing.
+The movie portrayed typical honky-tonk dances and mechanical bull rides, spreading the honky-tonk culture as a whole.

 Music

 The honky-tonk sound has a full rhythm section playing a two-beat rhythm with a crisp backbeat.
 Steel guitar and fiddle are the dominant instruments.

 The first music genre to be commonly known as honky-tonk music was a style of piano playing related to ragtime but emphasizing rhythm more than melody or harmony; the style evolved in response to an environment in which the pianos were often poorly cared for, tending to be out of tune and having some nonfunctioning keys.

 Honky-tonk music influenced the boogie-woogie piano style, as indicated by Jelly Roll Morton's 1938 record "Honky Tonk Music" and Meade Lux Lewis's hit "Honky Tonk Train Blues."
 Lewis recorded the latter many times from 1927 into the 1950s, and the song was covered by many other musicians, including Oscar Peterson.

 The twelve-bar blues instrumental "Honky Tonk" by the Bill Doggett Combo, with a sinuous saxophone line and driving, slow beat, was an early rock and roll hit.
 New Orleans native Fats Domino was another honky-tonk piano man, whose "Blueberry Hill" and "Walkin' to New Orleans" were hits on the popular music charts.

 In the years before World War II, the music industry began to refer to honky-tonk music played from Texas and Oklahoma to the West Coast as hillbilly music.
 More recently, the term has come to refer to the primary sound in country music, developing in Nashville as Western swing became accepted there.
 Originally, it featured the guitar, fiddle, string bass, and steel guitar (imported from Hawaiian folk music).
 The vocals were originally rough and nasal, as exemplified by the singer-songwriters Floyd Tillman and Hank Williams, but later developed a clear and sharp sound, such as that of George Jones and Faron Young.
 Lyrics tended to focus on working-class life, with frequently tragic themes of lost love, adultery, loneliness, alcoholism, and self-pity.